-Although agentic AI shows significant promise in improving the performance of ISAC systems, several key issues should be further discussed.
-First, it is important to identify with which ISAC optimization problems have to be effectively addressed.
+These examples highlight the importance of agentic AI for developing intelligent and autonomous systems.
+Inspired by this, agentic AI can be employed to address complex optimization problems in ISAC systems.
+To achieve this, several key issues should be further discussed.
+First, it is important to identify which ISAC optimization problems have to be effectively addressed.
 Second, we need to explore how effective agentic AI is in addressing these problems and how to exploit its potential to further improve both sensing and communication performance.
 To this end, we provide a forward-looking perspective on agentic AI for decision-making in ISAC systems.
 The contributions of this work are summarized as follows: \begin{itemize} \item We first provide a comprehensive overview of the advantages and evolution of agentic AI.
 Subsequently, we present the characteristics of different ISAC systems and illustrate the applications of agentic AI in several ISAC scenarios.
 This systematic overview not only clarifies the theoretical foundations but also offers crucial insights into how agentic AI can potentially revolutionize ISAC. \item We review several common optimization approaches and highlight the unique advantages of agentic AI in ISAC optimization.
-Moreover, we focus on the emerging GenAI-driven agentic AI and elaborate on how the generative capabilities of GenAI empower agentic ISAC systems, which is significant for further improving the performance of future adaptive and intelligent agentic AI-based ISAC systems. \item We propose an agentic ISAC framework that integrates the DRL, GenAI, and LLM.
+Moreover, we focus on the emerging generative AI (GenAI)-driven agentic AI and elaborate on how the generative capabilities of GenAI empower agentic ISAC systems, which is significant for further improving the performance of future adaptive and intelligent agentic AI-based ISAC systems. \item We propose an agentic ISAC framework that integrates the DRL, GenAI, and LLM.
 Moreover, we present a case study to validate the proposed framework.
 Simulation results demonstrate that our solution achieves a significant performance improvement over conventional approaches.
 Notably, the proposed framework offers considerable versatility, which can be potentially adapted to diverse dynamic communication scenarios and complex system optimization challenges due to its powerful adaptive learning capability. \end{itemize}